The most frequent question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?

 Writing Task 2, Listening and Speaking are the same for both IELTS Academic and IELTS general.

 In the Speaking test, you will be interviewed by an examiner.
-This test includes 3 parts: the interview, the short presentation, and the discussion.
-It last between 11-14 minutes.
+This test includes 3 parts: the interview, a short presentation, and a discussion.
+It lasts between 11-14 minutes.
+Be prepared with our ‘Understanding IELTS speaking in 9 minutes‘ video.

-IELTS Academic or IELTS General: Writing Task 1
+Let’s compare IELTS Academic and IELTS General: Writing Task 1

 Describe and analyse data in one of the following: